 It’s common to finish a section of writing and be left with questions about how well you actually accomplished your goals.
 Did you say what you wanted to say?
 Did you forget to mention something?
-Is your structure clear?
+Is your Structure clear?
 This sort of experience is common amongst scholars writing a first draft because while we often generate ideas as we write, we also forget to include everything.
-And so, after you’ve finished writing a section, try the following mirror outlining technique where you will produce and then compare two outlines of your draft: a mirror outline, which captures what you think you’ve written, and a reverse outline, which captures what is actually on the page.
+And so, after you’ve finished writing a section, try the following mirror outlining technique where you will produce and then compare two outlines of your draft: an outline that you generate from memory, which captures what you think you’ve written, and a reverse outline, which captures what is actually on the page.
+(We call the whole process mirror outlining because ideally, the two outlines will reflect each other.)
 This process will allow you to take a step back from your writing and investigate exactly what is in the text.
 Mirror outlining helps you remember what you wanted to write and compare it to what you’ve actually written, ensure that your structure is clear to your readers, identify loose threads, and even discover what is most memorable about each paragraph.

 Step 1: After you’ve written a section, open up a new document, and, without looking at what you’ve just written, write down what you think you’ve just written.
 Ideally there should be one sentence for each paragraph, and the sentence should restate the paragraph’s argument.
 We’ll call this the memory outline.

 Step 2: Reverse outline the section you wrote: i.e., read each paragraph you’ve written, and in a sentence or two, summarize the argument of each paragraph.
 We’ll call this the actual outline.